dantesolis/100-days-kallaway-log/README.md

 ### Day 29: March 27.
 Monday

-**Today's Progress**: Finished Section 8 of [Webpack 2: The Complete Developer's Guide](https://www.udemy.com/webpack-2-the-complete-developers-guide/learn/v4/content) Udemy Course.
+**Today's Progress**: Continue working on 8 of [Webpack 2: The Complete Developer's Guide](https://www.udemy.com/webpack-2-the-complete-developers-guide/learn/v4/content) Udemy Course.

-**Thoughts:** Started a new job today.
+**Thoughts:** Started a new job today 😎 👍.
 Now need to find a way to set aside at least 1-2hrs each day for coding on my stuff outside of work.
+The whole purpose of this log and this roadmap.

 **Link to work:** None